alan11ma/wine-audio-android/README.md

 PCM Server- add Android NDK location to $PATH and run ./build.sh, result executable is wine-audio.
 By default only x86 PIE(position independent executable) is build and can only be execute in device running x86 Android 4.1 and greater.

-WINE- In Ubuntun/Debain host create a x86 build environment following pelya's debian-server guide:
+WINE- In Ubuntun/Debain host create a x86 build environment following pelya's xserver-debian guide:
 <https://github.com/pelya/commandergenius/tree/sdl_android/project/jni/application/xserver-debian>
 Detail steps: